fcabecciaw/cpsa-example/README.md

 # you must have already downloaded the zip archive
 unzip ./archive.zip -d ./build/data/vcor/
 ```
--->

-### 4.2 Vehicle Color Classification with ResNet18
+4.2 Vehicle Color Classification with ResNet18
 Once we have our dataset, we can move to the process of loading the model.
-From now on, every process will be performed on the container, so activate it as we saw in Section [3.2](#32-launch-the-docker-image).
+From now on, every process will be performed on the container, so activate it as we saw in Section 3.2.

-#### 4.2.1  Get ResNet18 from Vitis AI Model Zoo
+4.2.1  Get ResNet18 from Vitis AI Model Zoo

-You have to download the ``pt_vehicle-color-classification_3.5.zip`` archive of ResNet18 reported in this [model.yaml](https://github.com/Xilinx/Vitis-AI/blob/master/model_zoo/model-list/pt_vehicle-color-classification_3.5/model.yaml) file.
+You have to download the `pt_vehicle-color-classification_3.5.zip` archive of ResNet18 reported in this model.yaml file.
 As the file name says, such CNN has been trained RGB images of input size 224x224 and it requires a computation of 3.64GOPs per image.
-Once downloaded, place it in ```cpsa-example/files``` as it was done for the dataset.
-The script  [run_all.sh](files/scripts/run_all.sh) automatically unzips it and copies the pretrained float model in ```cpsa-example/files/build/float```.
+Once downloaded, place it in `cpsa-example/files` as it was done for the dataset.
+The script  run_all.sh automatically unzips it and copies the pretrained float model in `cpsa-example/files/build/float`.
 <!-- From the docker image, unzip the archive ``pt_vehicle-color-classification_3.5.zip`` in the ``files`` folder
 and clean some files/folders, doing the following actions (already available in the [run_all.sh](files/run_all.sh) script):